vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 `zx_mbmq_multiop()` does the following:

-*   Do `zx_mbo_write()` to write the message specified by `buf` into the MBO specified by `mbo` (which may be an MBO handle or a CMH handle).
+*   Do `zx_mbo_write()` to write the message specified by `buf` into the MBO specified by `mbo` (which may be an MBO handle or a CalleesRef handle).
 *   Send message:
     *   If `is_req` is true, do `zx_channel_send()` to send `mbo` on `channel`.
     *   If `is_req` is false, do `zx_mbo_send_reply()` on `mbo` to send the message as a reply.
-*   Do `zx_msgqueue_wait()` on `msgqueue` and `cmh`.
+*   Do `zx_msgqueue_wait()` on `msgqueue` and `calleesref`.
 Returns the resulting key value in `key`.
 *   Do `zx_mbo_read()` to read the message from the MBO that was unqueued by `zx_msgqueue_wait()` into `buffer`.
     *   If the message was fully read into the buffer, the MBO is truncated (i.e. its copy of the message is dropped).
 This is to allow the direct-copy optimisation.
-    *   If the message that was unqueued was a request, this is equivalent to `zx_mbo_read()` on `cmh`.
+    *   If the message that was unqueued was a request, this is equivalent to `zx_mbo_read()` on `calleesref`.
 Otherwise, if the unqueued message was a reply, then if userland were to do an equivalent `zx_mbo_read()` call it would involve looking up the MBO handle based on the `key` value.

-## Properties of CMHs
+## Properties of CalleesRefs

-CMHs have these useful properties:
+CalleesRefs have these useful properties:

-*   **Acts as a reply capability:** A CMH acts as single-use, revokable capability for replying to a request.
-When the reply is sent, the CMH's reference to the MBO is dropped, revoking the callee's ability to use it to modify the MBO or send the MBO as a reply again.
+*   **Acts as a reply capability:** A CalleesRef acts as single-use, revokable capability for replying to a request.
+When the reply is sent, the CalleesRef's reference to the MBO is dropped, revoking the callee's ability to use it to modify the MBO or send the MBO as a reply again.

-*   **Reusable:** A callee can reuse a CMH across multiple requests.
+*   **Reusable:** A callee can reuse a CalleesRef across multiple requests.
 This means we can avoid doing an allocation and deallocation for each request, and we can avoid modifying the handle table for each request.
-(A CMH's ability to reply to a particular request is revoked when the reply is sent, but the CMH itself is not revoked.)
+(A CalleesRef's ability to reply to a particular request is revoked when the reply is sent, but the CalleesRef itself is not revoked.)

-*   **Acts as a message handle:** A CMH acts as a handle to a request message.
+*   **Acts as a message handle:** A CalleesRef acts as a handle to a request message.
 This means that a large request can be read incrementally by doing multiple syscall invocations using that handle to read parts of the message.
 (Note, however, that we have not defined the syscalls for doing that yet.)
 This means that a